 Since working with CMJ Alex has written 8 theological and study books as well as contributing widely to a number of journals and other publications.
 His first book The Case for Enlargement Theology has been widely received and many consider it to be a vital contribution to the ‘continuity- discontinuity’ debate which can help to release the ‘impasse’ in Jewish-Christian relations.
 His newest book, Thinking Aloud! was published in February 2021

-Alex is married to Mandy and they have 3 grown up children.
+Alex is married to Mandy, they have 3 grown-up children and 1 granddaughter.
 In addition to his ministry work you may find Alex listening to Dylan, eating Indian food, playing golf, teaching chess or witnessing yet another fine Cambridge United FC victory- but not all at the same time.

 Later, Jane immersed herself in Church work, leading worship, preaching, and helping to devise a new morning service.